opendexnetwork/opendexnetwork.github.io/source/index.html.md

 ## CreateNodeRequest
 Parameter | Type | Description
 --------- | ---- | -----------
-password | string | The password in utf-8 with which to encrypt the new xud node key as well as any uninitialized underlying wallets.
+password | string | The password in utf-8 with which to encrypt the new opendex node key as well as any uninitialized underlying wallets.
 ## CreateNodeResponse
 Parameter | Type | Description
 --------- | ---- | -----------
-seed_mnemonic | string array | The 24 word mnemonic to recover the xud identity key and underlying wallets initialized_lnds | string array | The list of lnd clients that were initialized. initialized_connext | bool | Whether the connext wallet was initialized.
+seed_mnemonic | string array | The 24 word mnemonic to recover the opendex identity key and underlying wallets initialized_lnds | string array | The list of lnd clients that were initialized. initialized_connext | bool | Whether the connext wallet was initialized.
 ## Currency